Lecture 09: Introduction to Two-Way ANOVA

 2. Types of schools: (1) Public (2) Private-secular (3) Private-religious

-18 Visualization of Two-Way ANOVA (No Interaction)
+22 Visualization of Two-Way ANOVA (No Interaction)

-• The main-effect-only no-interaction statistical form
+• The main-effects-only, no-interaction model

-\mathrm{Grade} = \beta_0 + \beta_1 \mathrm{Toturing_{Once}} + \beta_2 \mathrm{Toturing_{Daily}} \\ + \beta_3 \mathrm{SchoolType_{PvtS}} + \beta_4 \mathrm{SchoolType_{PvtR}}
+Grade=β0+β1TutoringOnce+β2TutoringDaily+β3SchoolTypePvtS+β4SchoolTypePvtR \mathrm{Grade} = \beta_0 + \beta_1 \mathrm{Tutoring_{Once}} + \beta_2 \mathrm{Tutoring_{Daily}} \\ + \beta_3 \mathrm{SchoolType_{PvtS}} + \beta_4 \mathrm{SchoolType_{PvtR}}

 • Main effect of Tutoring Programs